 Oregon's Hunter Education course is required for all first-time hunters under the age of 18.

 It's hard to find a class by fall, so don't wait!
-For information about enrolling in a Hunter Education program, call 503-947-6028, or log on at: myodfw.com
+For information about enrolling in a Hunter Education program, visit: myodfw.com